-In this stage of interview, the candidate is often advised regarding some idea about the team that the candidate is going to manage or a little information about the team whose part the candidate would become and what would be the expectations from him/her.
+In this stage of the interview, the candidate is often advised regarding some idea about the team that the candidate is going to manage or a little information about the team whose part the candidate would become and what would be the expectations from him/her.

-This stage also involves with negotiation of salary and ends with the roll out of an offer letter.
+This stage also involves with the negotiation of salary and ends with the roll out of an offer letter.
 The negotiation stage may fall out as well, meaning thereby the candidate may not fit into the compensation structure and may fall out.
-In that case, the next best candidate is taken into the process of selection which has been identified earlier.
+In that case, the next best candidate is taken into the process of selection, which has been identified earlier.
 It has of late been noticed that the candidates are quite smart these days.

 Once they acquire an offer letter, they may smartly negotiate with another employer for a higher salary package.
 Hence, to avoid this or minimise such casualty, the recruiter or the HR manager has to keep in touch constantly with the offered candidate till on-boarding happens.
-If the selection team takes a casual approach, then they may lose out their selected candidate.
+If the selection team takes a casual approach, then they may lose out on their selected candidate.
 Once the person joins on the designated day, a letter of appointment is released to confirm the joining and the candidate then becomes an employee of the company.